Linkaan/Fagelmatare/INSTALL.md

 tc@box:~$ filetool.sh -b
 tc@box:~$ sudo reboot
 ```
 After the RPi has booted up, try to ping the new IP address and make sure the connection works.
+If it works then edit the `~/.ssh/config` file to use the new IP for the master RPi by changing `HostName`.

 ### Sneak-peak of core functionality (optional)